charlet-antoine/regression-plot-app/README.md

 # regression-plot-app
-This project demonstrate how to expose a simple flask server within a docker container
+This project demonstrates how to expose a simple flask server with docker.

+# To try the demo:
 ```
 git clone https://github.com/charlet-antoine/regression-plot-app.git
 cd regression-plot-app.git